UWKM/uwkm_streamfields/README.rst

     ]

-4. Add import `from uwkm_streamfields.models import STREAMFIELDS` to your project models.
+5. Add import `from uwkm_streamfields.models import STREAMFIELDS` to your project models.
-5. Use the `STREAMFIELDS` as such:
+6. Use the `STREAMFIELDS` as such:
 ::
     class SomePage(Page):
-        some_content = STREAMFIELDS
+        some_content = StreamField(
+            STREAMFIELDS,
+            null=True,
+            blank=True
+        )

         content_panels = [
             StreamFieldPanel('some_content'),